Introvertendo: History

 In April 2016, a therapeutic group for people diagnosed with Asperger syndrome, an autism spectrum disorder, was created at the Federal University of Goiás, in Goiânia, Brazil.
 The group was formed by five people – Luca, Marcos, Michael, Otavio and Tiago – that later became the founders of Introvertendo.

 The first Introvertendo episode was released in May 2018.
 It was the first Brazilian podcast produced by autistic people.

 In 2019, Introvertendo hosts started publishing in Revista Autismo.
 In September 2019, Introvertendo received an award from Expocom, delivered by Sociedade Brasileira de Estudos Interdisciplinares da Comunicação.

 In 2020, Introvertendo was no longer an independent production, and started being distributed by Superplayer & Co.
 In March of the same year, a Brazilian Sign Language version of the podcast was launched.

+In 2023, the Introvertendo team announced that the programme would come to an end.
+The final episode aired on 22 September 2023.

+In 2024, Introvertendo received the Orgulho Autista Brasil Award from the Movimento Orgulho Autista Brasil (MOAB) in the category “News coverage broadcast on radio or podcast".
+Tiago Abreu, one of the podcast’s original founders, considered the possibility of launching a second generation of Introvertendo.
+He consulted members of the original team, who authorized the idea.
+The new hosts chosen were Gustavo Borges, Marx Osório, and Brendaly Januário.
+Adriano Quadros, who had contributed to audio editing during the podcast’s earlier years, returned to lead both audio and video editing.
+Video production was handled by Nicolas Melo and Alexandre Stacciarini at the studios of Faculdade Realiza, in Aparecida de Goiânia.

+The reboot was announced on May 11, 2025, the seventh anniversary of the podcast.
+The first episode, about autism personal diagnosis, was released on June 18, 2025, coinciding with Autistic Pride Day.
+The launch was held during the 2nd Adult Autistics Meeting of Goiânia, which included a public screening of the debut episode and a Q&A session with the new team.